ServicePlanningPech/prayer-diary/docs/fix_foreign_key_issue.md

      - Send the email
      - Update the notification status to 'processed'

-4. For immediate testing, you can also add a simplified version of the email sending code directly in the client:
+5. For immediate testing, you can add this to your admin dashboard:

 ```javascript
 // In your notifications.js file